-2. THE FOLLOWING DETERMINATIONS SHALL COME INTO EFFECT FROM 01 JULY 2012
+2. THE FOLLOWING DETERMINATIONS SHALL COME INTO EFFECT FROM 01 JULY 2013

-- 2.1 The general rate shall be 0.7432 cent in the Rand before considering any applicable rate ratios in terms of part eight of the by-law. - 2.2 The rate shall be based on the market value of all rateable categories of properties appearing on the general valuation roll and subsequent supplementary valuation rolls of the municipality. - 2.3 In terms of section 8.4 of the By-Law the following rate ratios have been applied for determination of the cent in the Rand for the different categories of properties; - (a) Residential Property to Residential Property the ratio shall be 1:1; - (b) Residential Property to Residential Property with special consent the ration shall be 1:1.5 - (c) Residential Property to Agricultural Property the ratio shall be 1:0.25; - (d) Residential Property to Business Property the ratio shall be 1:2.5; - (e) Residential Property to Government Property the ratio shall be 1:3; - (f) Residential Property to Public Service Infrastructure Property the ratio shall be 1:0.25; - (g) Residential Property to Public Benefit Organization Property the ratio shall be 1:0.25 - (h) Residential Property to Vacant land irrespective of zoning the ratio shall be 1:3; - (i) Residential Property to Other Property the ratio shall be 1:1.5: - (i) Residential Property to Business within the Kruger National Park - (k) Residential Property to Kruger Park properties - 2.4 The determination of rates for the different categories of properties before considering any applicable rebates shall be as follows; - 2.4.1 A cent in the Rand of 0.7432 shall be applicable to a residential property; - 2.4.2 A cent in the Rand of 1.1147 shall be applicable to a residential property with special consent;

-- 2.4.3 A cent in the Rand of 0.1858 shall be applicable to an agricultural property; - 2.4.4 A cent in the Rand of 1.8579 shall be applicable to a business property; - 2.4.5 A cent in the Rand of 2.2295 shall be applicable to a government property; - 2.4.6 A cent in the Rand of 0.1858 shall be applicable to a public service infrastructure property; - 2.4.7 A cent in the Rand of 0.1858 shall be applicable to a public benefit organization property; - 2.4.8 A cent in the Rand of 2.2295 shall be applicable to a vacant land; - 2.4.9 A cent in the Rand of 1.1147 shall be applicable to other property; and - 2.4.10 A cent in the Rand of 0.7432 shall be applicable to a rural communal and state trust land and - 2.4.11 A cent in the Rand of 0.1858 shall be applicable to business property within Kruger National Park.
+- 2.1 The general rate shall be 0.7915 cent in the Rand before considering any applicable rate ratios in terms of part eight of the by-law. - 2.2 The rate shall be based on the market value of all rateable categories of properties appearing on the general valuation roll and subsequent supplementary valuation rolls of the municipality. - 2.3 In terms of section 8.4 of the By-Law the following rate ratios have been applied for determination of the cent in the Rand for the different categories of properties; - (a) Residential Property to Residential Property the ratio shall be 1:1; - (b) Residential Property to Residential Property with special consent the ration shall be 1:1.5 - (c) Residential Property to Agricultural Property the ratio shall be 1:0.25; - (d) Residential Property to Business Property the ratio shall be 1:2.5; - (e) Residential Property to Government Property the ratio shall be 1:3; - (f) Residential Property to Public Service Infrastructure Property the ratio shall be 1:0.25; - (g) Residential Property to Public Benefit Organization Property the ratio shall be 1:0.25 - (h) Residential Property to Vacant land irrespective of zoning the ratio shall be 1:1.5; - (i) Residential Property to Other Property the ratio shall be 1:1.5. - 2.4 The determination of rates for the different categories of properties before considering any applicable rebates shall be as follows: - 2.4.1 A cent in the Rand of 0.7915 shall be applicable to a residential property; - 2.4.2 A cent in the Rand of 1.1873 shall be applicable to a residential property with special consent; - 2.4.3 A cent in the Rand of 0.1979 shall be applicable to an agricultural property; - 2.4.4 A cent in the Rand of 1.9788 shall be applicable to a business property; - 2.4.5 A cent in the Rand of 2.3745 shall be applicable to a government property: - 2.4.6 A cent in the Rand of 0.1979 shall be applicable to a public service infrastructure property; - 2.4.7 A cent in the Rand of 0.1979 shall be applicable to a public benefit organization property; - 2.4.8 A cent in the Rand of 1.1873 shall be applicable to a vacant land; - 2.4.9 A cent in the Rand of 1.1873 shall be applicable to other property; and - 2.4.10 A cent in the Rand of 0.7915 shall be applicable to a rural communal and state trust land;